rayen-developer/rayen-developer/README.md

-- 🔭 I’m currently working as an Intern fullstack web developer.
+- 🔭 I’m currently working as Full Stack Engineer.
-- 🌱 I’m currently learning Mern Stack web development.
+- 🌱 I’m currently using Angular/JAVA Stack with some Devops Basics.
 - 💬 Ask me about web development and cybersecurity.
 - 📫 How to reach me: Rayendeveloper@gmail.com.